 We have worked with representative organisations and trades unions to ensure this guidance is evidence-based, fair and ethical, clear and realistic.
 As each venue is different, NAs and Professional Clubs with stadiums should work with representative organisations and / or trades unions to determine how best to apply this guidance in their specific circumstances.

-This guide is underpinned by a spirit of collaboration.
+This document is underpinned by a spirit of collaboration.
 Throughout, the term “representative organisations and / or trades unions” is used in that context, recognising NAs and Professional Clubs with stadiums have a legal responsibility to maintain workplace health and safety and must consult with the health and safety representative selected by the recognised representative body or trade union or, if there is not one, a representative chosen by employees.

 Other key guidance includes:

-- HPS: COVID-19 Non Healthcare Settings guidance which provides information on the background to COVID-19, symptoms, general principles of infection prevention and control and health protection measures and what to do if someone becomes unwell on site
+- HPS: COVID-19 Non Healthcare Settings guidance which provides information on the background to COVID-19, symptoms, general principles of infection prevention and control and health protection measures and what to do if someone becomes unwell on site;

-- the Test and Protect website contains information on how people who are self-isolating can get tested.
+- The Test and Protect website contains information on how people who are self-isolating can get tested.

 This is provided as guidance only and does not amount to legal advice.
 NAs and Professional Clubs may wish to seek their own advice to ensure compliance with all legal requirements.